 Through this system, people receive cash equal to the value of the food basket provided to families, which will inject much-needed liquidity into the economy.
 Much higher food prices in the south versus the north of Yemen means the cash amount is different.

-In response to high acute, moderate and severe malnutrition rates among children, WFP aims to provide nutritional support to 3.7 million pregnant/nursing women and children under 5 in 2022.
+In response to high acute, moderate and severe malnutrition rates among children, WFP aims to provide nutritional support to 4.3 million pregnant/nursing women and children under 5 in 2023.

 WFP is also focused on helping Yemen build a sustainable future through livelihoods support.
-In 2022, WFP aims to reach 1.5 million people with projects to rebuild productive assets like roads, agricultural land, irrigation systems, schools and health facilities as well as training.
+In 2023, WFP aims to reach 2 million people with projects to rebuild productive assets like roads, agricultural land, irrigation systems, schools and health facilities as well as training.

-WFP aims to provide daily nutritious snacks – either date bars or high energy biscuits – to 2.4 million school children in 2022.
+WFP aims to provide daily nutritious snacks – either date bars or high energy biscuits – to 3.2 million school children in 2023.
 The programme focuses on areas that have been hard hit by conflict, leading to low levels of school attendance and poor food security.

 The WFP-managed UN Humanitarian Air Service (UNHAS) continues to transport humanitarian aid workers between five key hubs in Yemen and the region.
 In addition, the Logistics Cluster facilitates regular sea and air transport for humanitarian cargo between Aden, Hodeidah, Sana’a and Djibouti.

 Story | 13 December 2023

 Story | 14 August 2023

-Story | 11 March 2022
+Story | 10 November 2022